Introduction

 Day 4: Rifugio Elisabetta – Courmayeur

 Once more, follow the traditional route of the TMB but leave it to see the Cabane du Combal and the Miage Lac/Glacier.
-Once done reach back the traditional route all the way to Courmayeur.
-Be aware that if you are hiking in Mid-July or August, you can cut though the downhill to Courmayeur by using the cable car.
-This will save you some 1h30 of hike.
+Once done, return to the traditional route all the way to Courmayeur.
+Be aware that if you are hiking in Mid-July or August, you can cut down to Courmayeur by taking the cable car.
+This will save you 1 h 30 of hiking.

 Stay at Hotel Stella Del Nord located a bit before Courmayeur

-- Service: Toilets, hot showers, electricity the room, sinks, café/bar, restaurants, drinkable water, free sparkling and mineral water, free tea and biscuit, breakfast.
+- Service: Toilets, hot showers, electricity in the room, sinks, café/bar, restaurants, drinkable water, free sparkling and mineral water, free tea and biscuits, breakfast.

 - Online: 4G coverage and WIFI